-- Select the asset you want to run, for example a Data Refinery flow or a notebook.If you select a notebook, choose a version.
+- Select the asset you want to run, for example a Data Refinery flow, a Python script, an R script, or a notebook.If you select a notebook, choose a version.
 You must save at least one version of the notebook to be able to select it.
 The most recently saved version of the notebook is used by default.

 - Select the environment runtime for your job.
 See Environments.

 Optional: Select to schedule the job.
 Select the start date for this schedule.
 Click the calender to select a date.
 Specify the start time and the repeat settings which depend on the frequency you selected.
 You can select to exclude days in schedules running by minutes, hours and days.
 Excluding days is not available for schedules that run by the week, where you must select a specific day in the week, and by the month, where again you must select a day in the month.

 Note that if you exclude certain week days, the job might not run as you would expect.
 The reason might be due to a discrepancy between the timezone of the user who creates the schedule, and the timezone of the master node where the job runs.